kristinakarrass/NPR-News-App/README.md

-# Save-A-Pet
+# NPR-News-App

-## Find your new best friend today and save a pet!
+## Find the latest articles from NPR news with the click of a button!

-This app lets you browse available animals at your local shelter (in this case Wake County Animal Shelter).
-Fall in love and adopt your new companion today.
+This app lets you find and save the latest news from NPR's website.
+You can also take notes, save those notes, delete them if you wish and save and delete articles.